GorvGoyl/Shortcut-Menu-Bar-VSCode-Extension/README.md

 https://code.visualstudio.com/docs/extensionAPI/vscode-api

 **How can I disable/Enable a button?**
-By going to extension settings. see above screenshot.
+By going to settings and search for "shortcut menu bar". see above screenshot.

 ---